open-telemetry/opentelemetry-collector-contrib/processor/metricsgenerationprocessor/README.md

               # this is a required field
               operand1_metric: <first_operand_metric>

-              # this field is required only if the generation_type is calculate
+              # This field is required only if the generation_type is "calculate".
               operand2_metric: <second_operand_metric>

               # operation specifies which atrithmatic operation to apply. it can be one of the five supported operations.